wschreyer/PENTrack/README.md

 ### CGAL

 The [Computational Geometry Algorithms Library](http://www.cgal.org/) is used to read the experiment geometry from mesh files and detect collisions of particle tracks with the triangle meshes using AABB trees.
 Some Linux distributions (e.g. Ubuntu, Debian) include the libcgal-dev package.
 If yours does not, you can run the bash script `install_cgal.sh`, which will download CGAL for you.
-If you choose to manually download and compile it yourself, you will have to adjust the search path of cmake by calling cmake with `-DCGAL_DIR=/path/to/CGAL`.
+If you choose to manually download it yourself, you will have to adjust the search path of cmake by calling cmake with `-DCGAL_DIR=/path/to/CGAL`.

 CGAL v5.3 or newer is required.

 Included libraries
 ------------------